Neutron CLI

 $ neutron dev # HMR dev server

-$ neutron db migrate # apply pending migrations
+$ neutron migrate # apply pending migrations

 $ neutron studio # standalone Studio server